-- 1. Draw a "T" chart on the board or large easel; label the left-hand column of the chart "examples of climatic change" and label the right-hand column "human health effects." - 2.
+- 1. Draw a "T" chart on the board or large easel; label the left hand column of the chart "examples of climatic change" and label the right hand column "human health effects." - 2.
 Ask students to name specific examples of climatic change (e.g., increased air temperature) to assess their pre-existing content knowledge.
 This query invites students to list specific ways the climate is changing (temperature, precipitation, extreme weather, etc.).
 Record their responses in the left-hand column of the T chart; do not worry about right or wrong answers, just record students' answers. - 3.
-Project figures from the IPCC Data Distribution Centre that depict observed changes in temperature and precipitation for your nation (Teacher PPT slides 2 and 3).
-Alternatively, you may choose to project visualizations from the entire globe through NOAA's Global Temperature and Precipitation Maps online tool (see Resources section).
+Project figures from the 2014 National Climate Assessment that depict observed changes in temperature and precipitation for the nation (Teacher PPT slides 2 and 3).
+Alternatively, you may choose to project visualizations from your region of the country or for the entire globe; state and regional data visualizations for temperature and/or precipitation can be created in the US Climate Resilience Toolkit's Climate Explorer Tool while global data visualizations are available through NOAA's Global Temperature and Precipitation Maps online tool (see Resources section).